css-raku/CSS-Properties-raku/docs/Properties.md

 ) returns Mu
 ```

 return an AST for the declarations.

-This is more-or-less the inverse of CSS::Grammar::CSS3::declaration-list>, but with optimization.
+This is more-or-less the inverse of the [CSS::Grammar::CSS3](https://css-raku.github.io/CSS-raku/Grammar/CSS3) `declaration-list` rule, but with optimization.
 Suitable for reserialization with CSS::Writer

 ### method write